Supply and Demand

 Give us your feedback and let us know how we can improve

-If the cross-price elasticity of demand between two goods is , how would an increase in the price of one good affect the demand for the other?
+How would you describe the cross-price elasticity of demand between two goods if an increase in the price of one good leads to no change in the quantity demanded for another good?